Humza-Aa/Ontario_Crime_Mapper/README.md

   <img src="/Ontario-Crime-Mapper-Frontend/ocmf/public/Logo.png" alt="Project Logo" width="200">
 </p>

-Crime Mapper is a powerful web application that enables users to visualize and analyze real-time crime data.
+CrimeVue is a powerful web application that enables users to visualize and analyze real-time crime data.
 By scraping crime-related information from Twitter, the app provides an interactive map interface where users can explore crime incidents, access detailed crime information, and contribute to community safety efforts.

 ## Directory Structure